informalsystems/quint/doc/adr004-effect-system.md

-In these examples, keywords `pure`, `state` and `action` are providing effect information to be checked agains the inferred effect.
+In these examples, keywords `pure`, `state` and `action` are providing effect information to be checked against the inferred effect.
 This information is not used for inference.
+Note that information between `<...>` is not part of the effect system, but actually syntax sugar for unchanged assignments (and assignments do have influence on effects).

 ### How restrictive should `pure` definitions be?